 After independence, the monarchy remained until it was later overthrown.
 During celebrations today, the streets are full of patriotic Brazilians waving flags and banners.
 There’s also singing and dancing among family and friends.
 Viva Brazil!

-Brazil Independence Day - History
+Brazil Independence Day timeline

 The king authorizes the Prince Regent to rule in his place